zulip/zulip/templates/zerver/help/send-a-stream-message.md

 # Send a new stream message

-{!follow-steps.md!} send a new stream message.
+Follow the following steps to send a new stream message.

 1. Click the **New topic** button located in the compose box at the bottom of your screen.
 The compose box will open, showing the